karthequian/Kubernetes/04_01_Adding_labels_to_the_app/Readme.md

 homepage-staging   1/1       Running   0          44m
 ```

-Finally, sometimes your label might not have a value assigned to it, but you can still search ??for this?? ??WHAT IS 'THIS' OR CAN 'FOR THIS' JUST BE DELETED?? by passing the label name.  ??This section may be over my head, but is this just getting anything from any release version, since no release version is listed??
+Finally, sometimes your label might not have a value assigned to it, but you can still search by label name.

 ```
 MacbookHome:04_01_Adding_labels_to_the_app karthik$ kubectl get pods -l 'release-version'